 16. Q: Does the Financial Administrator have any other responsibilities?

-A: The Financial Administrator is also responsible for semi-annual collection of Bond Trust payments from appropriate members of the SPC RIMD.
-If properties are sold by RIMD members having a loan liability to the Bond Trust, the Financial Administrator is responsible for providing the settlement company information for closing escrow and collecting funds, if appropriate, from close of escrow.
-In accordance with ARS 35-501 and 35-502, the Financial Administrator files a spreadsheet report titled REPORT OF DEBT, LEASES AND CONTRACTS with the Arizona State Treasurer’s Office that provides information relative to the RIMD indebtedness to the Veranth Trust.
+A: In accordance with ARS 35-501 and 35-502, the Financial Administrator files a spreadsheet report titled REPORT OF DEBT, LEASES AND CONTRACTS with the Arizona State Treasurer’s Office, that provides information relative to the RIMD indebtedness.

-17. Q: What occurs if a RIMD member does not submit their semi-annual Bond Trust payment by the specified due date?
+17. Q: What occurs if a RIMD member does not submit any required payments by the specified due date?

 18. Q: Are the books kept on an accrual basis or cash basis?